nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 to `cancel APPOINTMENT_INDEX`, so it is faster for the user to key in, and also more similar to the other commands with only 1 index.

-### \[Implemented\] Hide Patients
+### \[Implemented\] Hide patients/appointments
-The hide patients command hides patients based on at least 1 tag or name given.
+- The `hide patients` command hides patients based on at least 1 tag or name given.
 If more than 1 tag or name is given, then any patients that match that tag or name will be hidden.
-For example, hide patients t/nose t/ear will hide all patients that has either a nose or ear tag.
+For example, `hide patients t/nose t/ear` will hide all patients that has either a nose or ear tag.
+- The `hide appts` command works in exactly the same way, but the conditions are the reason, tag, and status of the appointment.
+For example, `hide appts s/marked` will hide all appointments that are marked.

 #### Implementation
 The key idea of hide and other organisational commands is to allow users to successively filter out patients,